Chart Color Schemes

 Cringila is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Cringila's population, as estimated based on ABS updates and validated new addresses by AreaSearch, is approximately 2,183 as of November 2025.
-This figure represents a rise of 27 individuals since the 2021 Census, which recorded a population of 2,156.
-The increase is inferred from an estimated resident population of 2,173 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional six validated new addresses since the Census date.
-This results in a density ratio of 1,299 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods for the suburb of Cringila.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Cringila's estimated population is around 2,204.
+This reflects an increase of 48 people since the 2021 Census, which reported a population of 2,156.
+The change was inferred from AreaSearch's estimate of 2,160 residents following examination of ABS' latest ERP data release (June 2024) and six validated new addresses since the Census date.
+This results in a density ratio of 1,311 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends suggest an above median growth for national regional areas.
-By 2041, the suburb of Cringila is projected to grow by 291 persons, reflecting a total gain of 12.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth, with the area expected to grow by 291 persons to 2041, reflecting a gain of 11.0% over the 17 years.

 Frequently Asked Questions - Population